Central AC System Tips

-- Try not to set your thermostat at a cooler setting than usual when turning on your AC.
+- Try not to set your thermostat at a cooler setting than usual when turning on your central AC.
 It will not speed up the process and it may get too chilly, which means money down the drain.

 - Think about using a fan with your air conditioner in order to move cool air throughout the home without using a lot of power.

 - Keep heat-generating appliances, like TVs and lamps, from around the thermostat.

 Long-Term Saving Tips

 - If you have an older AC unit, you should get rid of it in favor of an energy efficient model.
 Look for EnergyGuide and ENERGY STAR labels.
 These room AC units are 10% more efficient than normal and central AC units are around 15% more efficient.

 - Depending on the climate you live in, you should consider installing an evaporative cooler or a whole-house fan.